EmuxEvans/tinystatus/README.md

 * Follow: _python3 addfollow (follow(s))_
 * Remove: _python3 remove (follow(s))_

+I will intermittantly be hosting a TinyStatus server at https://tinystatus.pagekite.me which you can use to get started and try it out.
+Consider following "^@onetruecathal" to get updates from me or anyone pretending to be me.

 You can follow any search string (technically a regex string, for the geeks), whether a username, hashtag, time, date, whatever.
 To see anything written by a user or said *about* that user, follow "@user".
 To see *only* stuff posted by that